nunezkendall/personal-git/answers.md

     -   PostgreSQL integration will not be configured.

--   You may run vagrant provision after the fact to execute the bootstrap.sh
+-   You may run 'vagrant provision' after the fact to execute the bootstrap.sh

 -   You may now utilize vagrant ssh or ssh with your preferred terminal